 About the Institute's Areas of Work

-Institute for Healing Justice and Equity MembersKira Hudson Banks, Ph.D.
-Associate Professor, Psychology College of Arts and Sciences
+Institute for Healing Justice and Equity FoundersKira Hudson Banks, Ph.D.
+Professor, Psychology College of Arts and Sciences

-View Kira Hudson Banks's full profile Keon L. Gilbert, DrPH Associate Professor, Behavioral Science and Health Education College for Public Health and Social Justice View Keon L Gilbert's full profile Amber Johnson, Ph.D.
-Associate Professor, Communication
+View Kira Hudson Banks' Full Profile Keon L. Gilbert, DrPH Associate Professor, Behavioral Science and Health Education College for Public Health and Social Justice View Keon L. Gilbert's Full Profile Amber Johnson, Ph.D.
+Professor, Communication

 College of Arts and Sciences